bartzc/csPortfolio/README.md

 >>With all my lab links.

 2. What is one or two things that are a source of pride in your programming development?
->>My space Invaders game I created (https://alexejosh.github.io/compsciportfolio/).
+>>My space Invaders game I created.
+Link to repo:(https://github.com/bartzc/spaceInvaders)
 3. Identify them, write about why they are accomplishments, how you did it and what you learned.
 Be sure to submit a code snippet along with your writing on the readMe file in your repo.
 >> In my Space Invaders game, I created many classes, often using things not taught in class until just now (Scanners and file readers).